Phyangx/Optical_flow/README.md

-# Optical_Flow
+# Image alignment with Optical Flow
-Optical_Flow method for time sequence images.
+Image alignment algorithms for time sequence images and imaging spectroscopy with the optical flow method.